Regulatory takings in the United States: Character of the governmental action

-Inverse condemnation is a term which describes a claim brought against the government in which a property owner seeks compensation for a `taking' of his property under the Fifth Amendment.
-In states that prohibit uncompensated taking or damaging, physical damage to property is included in this definition.
-The term "inverse" is used, because usually condemnations are brought by the government.
-In the inverse condemnation context, it is the property owner who sues the government, alleging a taking (or damaging) of property without just compensation.
-See San Diego Gas & Electric Co. v.
-City of San Diego, 450 U.S. 621, 638 n.2 (1981) (Justice Brennan dissenting); United States v.
-Clarke, 445 U.S. 253, 257 (1980); Agins v.
-City of Tiburon, 447 U.S. 255, 258 n.2 (1980).

 Constitutional history

 Legal tender cases

 An early case involving interpretation of the Fifth Amendment was the Legal Tender Cases, 79 U.S. 457 (1870) During the American Civil War, the Legal Tender Acts of 1862 and 1863 made paper money a legal substitute for gold and silver, including for the payment of preexisting debts.
 In Hepburn v.
 Griswold, the Supreme Court had found the legal tender laws inconsistent with the spirit of the Constitution, which prohibited the states from passing "any ... law impairing the obligation of contracts."
 Moreover, the Court had held that an act compelling holders of contracts that called for payment in gold or silver to accept as legal tender "mere promises to pay dollars" was unconstitutional because it deprived "such persons of property without due process of law" under the Fifth Amendment.
 The Court until this time had rarely found an act of Congress unconstitutional.
 In 1871, the Court, with two new justices on the bench, reversed itself in the legal tender cases, Knox v.
 Lee and Parker v.
 Davis, and declared the Legal Tender Acts constitutional.
 The Fifth Amendment does not apply to injuries which flow from the exercise of lawful power, the court held, but only to direct appropriation of property.

 The fifth amendment. ... forbids taking private property for public use without just compensation or due process of law.
 That provision has always been understood as referring only to a direct appropriation, and not to consequential injuries resulting from the exercise of lawful power.
 It has never been supposed to have any bearing upon, or to inhibit laws that indirectly work harm and loss to individuals.
 A new tariff, an embargo, a draft, or a war may inevitably bring upon individuals great losses; may, indeed, render valuable property almost valueless.
 They may destroy the worth of contracts.
 But whoever supposed that, because of this, a tariff could not be charged, or a non-intercourse act, or an embargo be enacted, or a war be declared?